Mark Philippoussis: Background

+Career

+Beginnings

 Coached by his father, Nick, the right-hander has played tennis since he was six years of age.
 He was an Australian Institute of Sport scholarship holder.
 He was briefly coached by former 1987 Wimbledon champion Pat Cash, which ended in an acrimonious split in 2000.
 In 1994, he finished third in singles ranking for juniors.
 Philippoussis also finished as junior doubles champion with Ben Ellwood in Australia, Wimbledon, and Italy.
 He turned professional in 1994.

 In 1995, at the age of 19, he was the youngest player in the year-end top 50.
 In 1996, he reached the 4th round of the Australian Open upsetting Pete Sampras in the 3rd round and in doubles with Patrick Rafter.
 On 25 May 1997, he recorded a personal best 229.0 km/h (142.3 mph) serve in a game he lost to Albert Costa.
 During the height of his career, Philippoussis was known as having one of the fastest serves in the game.